h34tnet/jQuery.fn.faytFilter/README.markdown

-# jQuery.faytFilter
+# jQuery.faytFilter Plugin

 Adds a find-as-you-type filter to elements.
-It works for all elements like SELECT, OLs/ULs, DIVs and many more.
+It works for elements like SELECT, OLs/ULs, DIVs and many more.

 ## Usage